 The third fundamental principle of a Christ-centered home is family home evening.
-The idea of a weekly family home evening was formally announced in 1915.
-Joseph F. Smith, the President of the Church at that time, called for families to
+The idea of a weekly family home evening was formally announced in

 […] spend an hour or more together in a devotional way – in the singing of hymns, songs, prayer, reading of the Scriptures and other good books, instrumental music, family topics, and specific instructions on the principles of the Gospel and on the ethical problems of life, as well as the duties and obligations of children to parents, the home, the Church, society and the nation.
 [In James R. Clark, comp, Messages of the First Presidency of The Church of Jesus Christ of Latter-day Saints, 6 vols.
 (1965–75), 5:89]

 This counsel was followed by a promise: